Kevin Plawecki: New York Mets

 The New York Mets selected Plawecki in the first round, with the 35th overall selection, in the 2012 Major League Baseball draft.
 In 2013, he played for the Savannah Sand Gnats of the Single-A South Atlantic League.
-He was promoted to the St. Lucie Mets of the High-A Florida State League, and to the Binghamton Mets of the Double-A Eastern League for the Eastern League playoffs.
+He was promoted to the St. Lucie Mets of the High-A Florida State League, theto the Binghamton Mets of the Double-A Eastern League for the Eastern League playoffs.

 In 2014, the Mets invited Plawecki to spring training.
-He started the 2014 season with the Binghamton Mets, where he hit .326 with six home runs and 43 RBIs in 224 at-bats.
-Plawecki was selected to play for the U.S. Team in the 2014 All-Star Futures Game, along with Noah Syndergaard.
+He started the season with the Binghamton Mets, where he hit .326 with six home runs and 43 RBIs in 224 at-bats.
+Plawecki was selected to play for the U.S. team in the 2014 All-Star Futures Game, along with Noah Syndergaard.
 After batting .326 for Binghamton, the Mets promoted Plawecki to the Las Vegas 51s of the Triple-A Pacific Coast League on June 24.